albertattard/demo-shopping/distributed-rest/README.md

 - Cart (Shopping Cart)

-The _Cart_ component depends on information available in the _Catalogue_ component, such as the catalogue item’s _id_ and _caption_.
+The _Cart_ component depends on information available in the _Catalogue_ component, such as the catalogue item's _id_ and _caption_.
 These components are connected through a synchronous REST API, making the _Cart_ component dependent on the _Catalogue_.
 As a result, the _Cart_ component cannot function independently, and both components are required for the _Cart_ component to